Skip to Content

 Uncovering Hidden Costs of Horse Ownership

-While the primary costs of horse ownership, such as feed and boarding, are well-known, there are several less obvious expenses that can take horse owners by surprise.
-These hidden costs—ranging from transportation to insurance—often play a crucial role in your overall budget.
-Let’s take a closer look at these expenses to help you plan more effectively.
+While the primary costs of horse ownership, such as feed and boarding, are well-known, several less obvious expenses can take horse owners by surprise.
+These hidden costs—from transportation to insurance—often play a crucial role in your overall budget.
+Let’s look at these expenses to help you plan more effectively.

 Transportation Costs: